Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

 i') Intersections that arise from a disc slide of $w^2_i$ over the finger germed $w_{p_u}$.
 This corresponds to an intersection between a $f_{q_t}\cap R$ with $w_{p_u}\cap R$ and $u\ge 2$.
 Again note that $w^3_{i+1}<f_{q_t}<w^3_i$.

 8pt ii) Intersections between $w_i\cap R$ with a $f_{p_t}\cap R$.

 ii') Intersections between a $f_{p_t}\cap R$ with $w_{q_u}\cap R$ and $u\ge 2$.
 8pt

 Now the immersed cycle $w_{p_1}\cap R, f_ {p_1}\cap R, \cdots, w_{p_r}\cap R, f_{p_r}\cap R$ intersects the immersed cycle $w_{q_1}\cap R, f_ {q_1}\cap R, \cdots, w_{q_s}\cap R, f_{q_s}\cap R$ in an even number of points.
 Since the $w_u$'s are pairwise disjoint as are the $f_v$'s there is a bijection between the intersections of the cycles and the points corresponding to i), i'), ii) or ii'), proving Case 2.
 8pt \emph{Case 3}: $j>k$.
 8pt \emph{Proof of Case 3}: After boundary compressing and ignoring the pairs of parallel discs arising from the middle arcs, the result of the G-braiding is that $w_i$ (resp. $w_{i+1}$) has a positive cap about the $w_j$ solid finger if $i\le k$ (resp. $i\le k-1)$.
 To the extent they exist, G-disc slide each of these caps over $w_j$.
-If $\mW_3$ is the result of these disc slides it follows that $(\mF,\mW_1), (\mF, \mW_3)$ satisfy conditions i), iii) of Lemma \ref{parity}, thus it remains to show that $\hat I(\mF, \mW_1)=\hat I(\mF,\mW_3)$.
-Since $w^r_{i+1}<f_i<w^r_i$ for $r=1,2,3$ all $\hat I(\mF,\mW_3)-\hat I(\mF, \mW_1)$ intersections cancel except possibly of those of $\inte(w^3_i)$ with $f_i$.
+If $\mW_3$ is the result of these disc slides it follows that $(\mF,\mW_1), (\mF, \mW_3)$ satisfy conditions i), iii) of Lemma \ref{parity}, thus it remains to show that $\hat \I(\mF, \mW_1)=\hat \I(\mF,\mW_3)$.
+Since $w^r_{i+1}<f_i<w^r_i$ for $r=1,2,3$ all $\hat \I(\mF,\mW_3)-\hat \I(\mF, \mW_1)$ intersections cancel except possibly of those of $\inte(w^3_i)$ with $f_i$.
 The non cancelling intersections with the cap are from the type c) components and they are in 1-1 correspondence with $f_i\cap \inte(w_j)\cap R$.
 That set is also in 1-1 correspondence with the non cancelling intersections with the slid disc. \end{proof}

-\begin{definition} We say that $G\cup R$ is in \emph{R-centric framed finger form} if $R$ is isotoped to be $\Rs$ and $G$ has fingers poking into $R$ analogous to regular framed finger form.
+\begin{definition} We say that $G\cup R$ is in \emph{R-framed finger form} if $R$ is isotoped to be $\Rs$ and $G$ has fingers poking into $R$ analogous to regular framed finger form.
 Similarly we can define $F^G_1, \cdots, F^G_n$ the solid $G$ fingers.
-There is a natural isotopy taking framed finger form to R-centric framed finger form.
+There is a natural isotopy taking framed finger form to R-framed finger form.
 Let $\rho$ denote the time one map of this isotopy.